hirokiky/genaa/README.rst

 ---------------
 Now genaa can only generate a box::

+    genaa box --text Hello!
+    ┌──────┐
+    │Hello!│
+    └──────┘

+Above example is as one of simple command line tools.
+But, genaa usually behave as a filter command, like this.

     $ echo -en 'Hello world!\nThis is genaa' | genaa box ┌─────────────┐
     │Hello world! │